RedMikePumpkin/disbot/README.md

 # DisBot
-node.js library for Discord chat bots
+Node.js library for Discord command bots

 # installing
-currently DisBot is not a node module, so you instead put the disbot file in your project directory so instead of:
+Currently DisBot is not a node module, so you instead put the disbot file in your project directory.
+So instead of:
 ```
 |-: project
 | |-: node_modules